 If you write at home, ruining your back by constantly writing on your bed or couch is not ideal.
 That’s why I set up a “home office” with a desk and chair specifically for writing.

 I take writing very seriously (It’s my full-time gig after all).

 You’re going to need a desk when you start selling those screenplays, so why not get an early start on setting up your workspace?
 I believe it’s also a way to help manifest your dreams.

 The right desk will be durable, allowing you to keep working at your peak performance for years without worrying about getting a new one.

 Whatever desk you choose, make sure it fits into your writing room (such as the corner of your bedroom or living room) and gives you enough space for your computer, chair, notepads, and other tools.

-My favorite screenwriting desk is the Cubi Cubi computer table (I like the ivory with black metal frame but, you know, do you).
+My favorite screenwriting desk is the Cubi Cubi computer table (I like the ivory with a black metal frame but, you know, do you).

 5) Screenwriting Chair

 You have your computer and desk, now you need a chair.
 I know these are pretty obvious tools, but they had to be mentioned.
 Therefore, I’ll keep this section short.